 The sum of the discounted cash flows and the terminal value would be the intrinsic value of the company.

 In the following example we can see in a very simplified way how the discounted cash flow valuation works, in this case we would apply a required rate of return of 10%.

-The limitations that this methodology may have is the difficulty of finding realistic assumptions, which implies the need to be advised by an expert to avoid a meaningless valuation, which would only lead to meaningless investment or disinvestment decisions.
+The limitations that this methodology may have is the difficulty in finding realistic assumptions, which implies the need for expert advice to avoid meaningless valuation, which would only lead to meaningless investment or disinvestment decisions.

-It is also a method that does not take into account the economic cycle and the possible revaluation or boom of certain sectors, which is why this method must be supported by the multiples method to achieve a realistic and objective range.
+It is also a method that does not take into account the economic cycle and the possible revaluation or boom in certain sectors, which is why this method must be supported by the multiples method in order to achieve a realistic and objective range.